 Top poker players are a prime example of bankroll management and responsible distribution of bets.

 They understand what it takes to organize and stay ready for the kill when the opportunity presents itself.

 Practice Emotional Control In Vegas

 Casino players need to maintain control over their emotions.
 If you fail to do so, your fortunes could deteriorate fast.

-When your decisions are based on your feelings, you are likely to make irrational decisions.
+When your decisions are based on your feelings, you will likely make irrational decisions.

-In the long run, staying calm could save you lots of money that you didn’t plan on spending.
+In the long run, staying calm could save you lots of money you didn’t plan to spend.

-Put your trip to Vegas on hold if you are going through any essential personal issues.
+Put your trip to Vegas on hold if you have any essential personal issues.

-You are likely to make mistakes if you play with your emotions on your sleeves.
+You will likely make mistakes if you play with your emotions on your sleeves.